rubyreferences/rubyref/_src/intermediate/parsed/lib/net/http/Net--HTTP.md

 ## How to use Net::HTTP

-The following example code can be used as the basis of a HTTP user-agent which can perform a variety of request types using persistent connections.
+The following example code can be used as the basis of an HTTP user-agent which can perform a variety of request types using persistent connections.

     uri = URI('http://example.com/some_path?query=string')